-- 90.(1) The Council must establish policies or procedures or give directions respecting the management of capital projects, including the following: - (a) project planning, design, engineering, safety and environmental requirements; - (b) project costing, budgeting, financing and approval; - (c) project and contractor bidding requirements; - (d) tender, contract form and contract acceptance; - (e) course of construction insurance; - (f) project performance guarantees and bonding; - (g) project control, including contract management; and.
+90.(1) The Council must establish policies or procedures or give directions respecting the management of capital projects, including the following:

+(a) project planning, design, engineering, safety and environmental requirements consistent to regulatory requirements and standards;

+- (b) project costing, budgeting, financing and approval; - (c) project and contractor bidding requirements; - (d) tender, contract form and contract acceptance; - (e) course of construction insurance; - (f) project performance guarantees and bonding; - (g) project control, including contract management; and - (h) holdbacks, work approvals, payment and audit procedures.

-- (h) holdbacks, work approvals, payment and audit procedures. - (2) All First Nation capital projects must be managed in accordance with the policies, procedures or directions referred to in subsection (1).
+(2) All First Nation capital projects must be managed in accordance with the policies, procedures or directions referred to in subsection (1).